qihongl/learn-hippo/README.md

 I provided job submission files for all simulations: `src/submit-sim*.sh`.
 For example, [src/submit-sim2.sh](https://github.com/qihongl/learn-hippo/blob/master/src/submit-sim2.sh) is the job submission file for simulation 2.
 Executing this file will train 15 models in parallel with the specified simulation parameters.
 Note that the job of `submit-sim*.sh` is to specify simulation parameters and trigger
 [train-model.sh](https://github.com/qihongl/learn-hippo/blob/master/src/train-model.sh).
-Then `train-model.sh` takes those simulation parameters and run a python program that trains the model, which is general across simulations.
+Then `train-model.sh` takes those simulation parameters and runs a python program that trains the model, which is general across simulations.

 Several things to check before you run this script.

 1. In `train-model.sh` ([line 11](https://github.com/qihongl/learn-hippo/blob/master/src/train-model.sh#L11)), you need to set the `DATADIR`, the logging directory, to something that exisits on your machine.
 Then the data (e.g. trained network weights) will be saved to this directory.
 Later on, other programs, such as the code for visualizing data, will need to access this directory to find the weights for the trained models.

-2. In `train-model.sh` ([line 7](https://github.com/qihongl/learn-hippo/blob/master/src/train-model.sh#L7)), you need to set where to log the output (from the python script), to a directory that exists on your machine.
+2. In `train-model.sh` ([line 7](https://github.com/qihongl/learn-hippo/blob/master/src/train-model.sh#L7)), you need to set where to log the output (from the python script) to a directory that exists on your machine.
 This is useful if you want to inspect the training process.

 To train models for simulation 2, simply go to the `src/` folder and type the following: